odkr/lpassh-add/MANUAL.rst

 **lpassh-add** is only a shell script.

-How secure a shell script is depends *a lot* on what shell you're running it with. **ksh**, for example, creates a temporary file to handle command substitutions (i.e., ```...``` expressions) unless the command is built into **ksh**.
+How secure a shell script is depends *a lot* on what shell you're running it with. **ksh**, for example, creates temporary files to handle command substitutions (i.e., ```...``` expressions) unless the command is built into **ksh**.
 As a consequence, **ksh** will write your LastPass master password to a temporary file if you do *not* use the LastPass agent *and* use an